mahdicanfixit/mahdicanfixit/README.md

 IT Enthusiast from Morocco | Google IT & Cybersecurity Certificate Holder Trying to break into cybersecurity step by step

-I’ve always been into computers—especially **building PCs**, troubleshooting, and optimizing performance.
-Recently, I’ve been diving deeper into cybersecurity and trying to understand how things work under the hood.
+Ive always been into computers, especially **building PCs**, troubleshooting, and optimizing performance.
+Recently, ive been diving deeper into cybersecurity and trying to understand how things work under the hood.

 ---